stardog-union/stardog-blog/drafts/2017-starman.md

 Further, the hardware (or virtual hardware) must be laid out in specific ways in order to have an optimal deployment.
 These complications often force customers to become experts in a system far before they are even certain that they want to use it in production.
-The Starman virtual appliance alleviates this problem.
+The Stardog Graviton virtual appliance alleviates this problem.

 ## Workflow

-Here we will describe the typical workflow when using Starman.
-It is broken down into steps to give the reader a better understanding of what is going on under the hood, however when Starman runs these steps are inferred from the current state and, unless otherwise specified, automatically run via a single command.
+Here we describe the typical workflow when using Graviton.
+It is broken down into steps to give the reader a better understanding of what is going on under the hood.
+When Graviton runs these steps are inferred from the current state and, unless otherwise specified, automatically run via a single command.
 If any additional information is required the user will be prompted.

 1. Create the base VM image (AMI).
 In this step a base AMI is created and associated with your AWS account.
-A version of stardog will be burnt into this image along with all of the other software dependencies (Zookeeper etc) however no secrets nor your license will be associated with it.
+A version of Stardog will be burnt into this image along with all of the other software dependencies (Zookeeper, etc).
+ No secrets nor your license will be associated with it.

 2. Create a deployment.
-In this step the number of stardog nodes is selected and an [Elastic Block Store (EBS)](https://aws.amazon.com/ebs/) volume is associated with each one.
+In this step the number of Stardog nodes is selected and an [Elastic Block Store (EBS)](https://aws.amazon.com/ebs/) volume is associated with each one.
 The volume is formatted and the needed Stardog license is placed on the volume.